-Each microlearning content is focused on a specific learning outcome that is achieved by breaking the modules down into several smaller ones.
+Each microlearning content focuses on a specific learning outcome by breaking the modules into several smaller ones.
 It is just like breaking down a single topic into several sub-topics and discussing them.

 It may sound like a novel concept but microlearning has been here for a while now.
 In fact, this learning strategy is becoming popular and being rapidly adopted across the world in both education and corporate training sectors.
-It is being widely used for corporate training sessions conducted for employee induction, compliance, and skill development.
+Trainers widely use it for corporate training sessions conducted for employee induction, compliance, and skill development.

-However, this popularity does not mean that this concept was introduced at once.
-Microlearning has evolved over a number of years and it has a vast history behind its introduction.
-Surprisingly, microlearning was introduced even before the introduction of desktop computers.
-Today, this bite-sized learning program is being carried out via platforms that appear like a combination of Instagram and Twitter except that they are dedicated to education.
+However, this popularity does not mean creators introduced this concept at once.
+Microlearning has evolved over a number of years, and its introduction has a vast history.
+Surprisingly, educators introduced microlearning even before the introduction of desktop computers.

 What Makes Microlearning Different

 Just like other forms of eLearning, microlearning appears to be a little broad.
 This breadth, in fact, makes it a more flexible and easy method for learning.
 Different people define and name it differently based on how they utilize this idea.
-However, all these learning approaches that are based on microlearning often have a few common characteristics that are discussed below.
+However, the following characteristics define all these learning approaches based on microlearning.

 Characteristics of Microlearning

-Irrespective of whether it is incorporated into an existing structured learning plan or implemented in an informal way, these 4 characteristics of microlearning are always present.
+Regardless of how you incorporate it into an existing structured learning plan or implement it informally, these four characteristics of microlearning are always present:

 -